arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. label:: (random p:real)

     A random selection of connections, where each connection is selected with the given probability.

 .. label:: (random p:network-value)

-    A random selection of connections, where each connection is selected with the given probability expression.

-.. label:: (random p:network-value)